 In a move with far ranging future implications for MVNU, Dr. Fairbanks engaged local community leaders in conversations that led to the university’s presence downtown.

 MVNC became Mount Vernon Nazarene University on Aug.
 1, 2002.
 Soon after, the University saw an exciting increase in enrollment and an increase in acreage, as the campus expanded to 401 acres.

 Southern Nazarene University, B.A. (’89); University of Kansas, MBA (’93); University of Kansas, J.D. (’93); University of Kansas, Ed.D. (’98); University of Pennsylvania, Ed.D. (’06)

 As Mount Vernon Nazarene University’s sixth president, Dr. Daniel J. Martin brought an academic vision to the table.
-Martin initiated campus development that brought MVNU to downtown Mount Vernon.
+Martin continued to invest in community relationships to expand our downtown presence.
 With the partnership of Dr. Karen Wright, Hunter Hall and Schnormeier Gallery took shape to revitalize the area.
 In addition, Ariel Arena, a state-of-the-art athletic facility was constructed.
 Martin also accepted a $10 million gift; oversaw a 10-year reaccreditation by the Higher Learning Commission; and the addition of several new academic programs.